- Masses & Services...

 God Bless, Fr Kevin

-Prayer to Blessed Carlo Acutis
+Prayer to Saint Carlo Acutis

 O God our Father, we thank you for giving us Carlo a model of life for young people, and message of love for all.
 You made him fall in love with your son Jesus, making the Eucharist his “highway to heaven”.
 You gave him Mary as a beloved mother, and you made him, through the rosary, a cantor of her tenderness.
 Receive his prayer for us.
 Look above all on the poor, whom he loved and assisted.
 Grant me too, through his intercession, the grace that I need, (mention any personal intercession) And make our joy full, as Carlo is raised among the saints of your Church, so that his smile shines again for us to the glory of your name.
 Amen.